 This post contains affiliate links.
 If you make a purchase through one of these links, I will earn a small commission at no additional cost to you.

 Create a visual routine chart with pictures (and/or words depending on your children’s ages), including every step they need to take on school days.
 Have them color it in or help hang it up in order to create excitement.
 Kids love visuals!
 Looking for a store bought chart?
 Then check out this fun option.

 1-2 weeks before school starts, start getting your kids reacquainted with their usual bedtime.
 Bedtimes can vary from child to child but these are typical bedtimes for these ages: On average a child Nursery – 1st grade should be going to bed around 7pm, 2nd-4th grade around 8pm, and 5th through 8th grade around 9pm (and those high school kids… well… Ha!
 Good luck!).
 If your children have to wake up very early for school, they might need an even earlier bedtime.
 Move bedtime earlier by 20 minutes each night until you have them back at their goal bedtime.

 Sounds crazy I know!
 Often kids have gotten used to sleeping in late during the summer as a result of staying up veeeery late.
 Similar to #2, staring from about a week before school starts; wake them up 20 minutes earlier each day until they are waking up at the time they need to be up for school.
 This “Ready to Wake” clock is popular with creating sleep independence.

 Black Out Shades

 Since we still have a while until we turn the clocks back, consider purchasing blackout shades to nip the “but it’s still light out” argument in the bud.
-If you don’t want to invest in the expensive ones, try temporary blackout shades, which can be purchased at any hardware store.
+There are so many affordable and stylish blackout curtains to match any and all decor, or try temporary blackout shades, which can be purchased at any hardware store.